Time Line (a partial list of his offices and accomplishments)

 May 1762 - He is elected to fill in a vacant seat in Pennsylvania Assembly in a special election.

 October 1764 - He is re-elected to Pennsylvania assembly.
 He breaks with Benjamin Franklin and Joseph Galloway over their push to make Pennsylvania a royal colony.

 September 1765 - He chairs committee to write instructions for Pennsylvania Representatives to the Stamp Act Congress (Age 33)

-December 1765 - He writes and publishes Pamphlet "The Late Regulations respecting the British Colonies considered."
+December 1765 - He writes Pamphlet The Late Regulations Respecting the British Colonies Considered.

-December 1767 - He writes and publishes series of letters in newspapers titles "Letters From A Pennsylvania Farmer to the in habitants of the British Colonies" (Age 35)
+December 1767 - He writes a letter series in newspapers entitled Letters From A Pennsylvania Farmer to the Inhabitants of the British Colonies.
+(Age 35)

 October 1770 - He is elected to Pennsylvania Assembly.